munamoha/dotfiles/README.md

 You can also use if you would like.
 Right now I am figuring out how to include it as a click event in polybar the way I did for bluetooth.

 Wallpaper is Haruka Kiritani's "You Deserve It" card from Project Sekai: Colorful Stage.
-The image is in the .wallpapers folder I have made and pointed feh to.
+The second wallpaper is a Persona 5 the Animation wallpaper.
+The images are in the .wallpapers folder I have made and pointed feh to.

 Plasma is still installed here so I use SDDM.
 Spectacle was the original screenshooter, but I have changed it to Flameshot in i3.
 Spectaclerc is still there in case you want to use it anyways.